Venezuela vote triumph a "present" for sick Chavez

 Former Cuban leader Fidel Castro, himself battling health problems for the last six years, has been at his friend and protege’s bedside, presumably at Havana’s Cimeq hospital.

-Sunday’s election illustrated the continuing popularity of Chavez who is adored by many poor Venezuelans for his humble roots and oil-fueled welfare programs, though denounced as a dangerous autocrat by opponents.
+Sunday’s election illustrated the continuing popularity of Chavez who is adored by many poor Venezuelans for his humble roots and oil-fuelled welfare programs, though denounced as a dangerous autocrat by opponents.

 Though Venezuelans complain loudly about a litany of daily problems, from power cuts and potholes to murder rates and kickbacks, the power of Chavez’s personality once again appeared to trump those concerns.